 Michael J. Weller’s ‘Metrobolist' tale is a published chapbook series.
 Five chapters beginning 1946 finishing 2015.

-Mid-2015 there was an idea initiated by Nigel Reeve working for Bowie’s record company to release a limited, signed Metrobolist album: a boxed vinyl recording of David’s nine songs with the American cartoon sleeve as it was conceived originally, speech bubble filled; opening to reveal a surreal Metrobolist6 gatefold photo story of time out schooldays to Bowie 2015 via Keith MacMillan's 1970 Haddon Hall photoshoot.
+Mid-2015 there was an idea initiated by Nigel Reeve working for Bowie’s record company to release a limited, signed Metrobolist album: a boxed vinyl recording of David’s nine songs with the American cartoon sleeve as it was conceived originally, speech bubble filled; opening to reveal a surreal Metrobolist6 gatefold photo story from out-of-time schooldays to Bowie 2015 via Keith MacMillan's 1970 Haddon Hall photoshoot.
 Same yellow US The Man Who Sold the World back cover with song lyrics and Blue Note Oh By Jingo cartoon trio sans Mercury logo.

 Metrobolist7 will explain, in a form of imaginative storytelling, why Metrobolist6 didn't happen, and also, as speculative fiction, suggest how the tale might conceivably end up as parallel alterities—fantasy and actualised document.